Mentoring

 Gautam Dantas, PhD

-Pathology & Immunology, Biomedical Engineering, Molecular Microbiology, and the Edison Family Center for Genome Sciences & Systems Biology
+Conan Professor of Laboratory and Genomic Medicine, Departments of Pathology & Immunology, Pediatrics, Biomedical Engineering, Molecular Microbiology, and The Edison Family Center for Genome Sciences & Systems Biology

 Co-Director, PhD Program in Computational & Systems Biology